Edwards-R/redlist/readme.md

     * Exact ENAD (i.e. spatial position)
     * Lower & upper date

 This is the export which is typically used to provide exports.
 A materialised version can be created in order to speed up rate of access, which is known as `sur_mat` - Simple Unique Record Materialised.

+### **Simple Unique Record at 10 km resolution**

 Another materialised view created is `sur_mat_10`, which replicates `sur_mat` except that records are converted to a spatial resolution of 10 km and postGIS polygons are created from the 10 km resolution data.
 This is done to enable visual examination of the placement of specific records within QGIS, which is able to directly read data from this table.

+### **Count Cell**